tbfe-de/mc-cppfor-ex/clock-09/README.md

 longer necessary.

-The copy operations (constructor and assignment) are still kept to express the *Move Only* character of the class, though they wouldn't have to be included explicitly.
+The copy operations (constructor and assignment) are still kept as `=delete` to express the *Move Only* character of the class.

+Technically that wouldn't be necessary as according to C++11 rules once a class defines it's own move operarions no "default" copy operations will be created by the compiler by itself.